yegor256/blog/_drafts/share.md

 orders and instructions.
 It will be very difficult to return him back to a normal process once he feels the "blood of micro-management".

-Maybe the client is not busy enough and have a lot of free time, which he is happily investing into giving orders and distracting your team?
+Maybe the client is not busy enough and have **a lot of free time**, which he is happily investing into giving orders and distracting your team?
 I've seen this many times.
 A solution?
 Keep him busy.
 Turn him into a member of the team and assign some tasks to him, related to documentation and research.
 In